jp-wang/jp-wang.github.io/_posts/2019-09-29-deep-dive-into-generics02.md

 ## Array

-Java was designed to be a Object Oriented Programming language since it was invented.
+Java was designed to be an Object Oriented Programming language since it was invented.
 So the type system it implemented was surrounding the object oriented concept which was the subtyping.
 And one of detail implementation of super-subtype relationship is the inheritance between superclass and its derived subclass or super-interface and its sub-interfaces, or super-interface and its implementation classes.

 For illustration, `class Dog` is the subclass of `class Animal` if you have the definition like this `class Dog extends Animal`.
 However, in Java the explicit inheritance between superclass and its derived subclass is not the only way to describe the super-subtype relationship.
 There are couple of more options in Java that you may notice but not thinking through such as **Variance**, and the `Array` in Java is one of the usage of **Variance**.